gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 as the bot followed her sister into whatever lay behind the door.
 Just as she reached it,
 something cold and mechanical grabbed hold of her ankle.

+## Chapter 8: Underground

+Maddy screamed.
+She tried to pull her leg free, bu the tentacle's grip was iron-strong.
+"Help!
+Help!"
+She flung handfuls of dirt and dead leaves at it as it dragged her across the floor.

+Dockety scraped through the door behind her and flung itself at the tentacle.
+"Release!
+Release!" it rasped
+as it grabbed the loop around Maddy's leg and tried to pry it loose.

+Maddy kicked and pulled,
+but couldn't get her ankle free.
+"Release!
+Imperative!
+Release!"
+Dockety hit the tentacle with its heavy manipulator, then grabbed it again, all to no avail.

+"Maddy!"
+Sindy squeezed through the rear door and ran to her sister.
+She put her hands under Maddy's armpits and pulled until her feet slipped out from under her.
+"Get off her!" she shrieked.

+Suddenly Maddy had an idea.
+She doubled over and fumbled with her bootlace, cursing herself for having tied it so well.
+The braided string was clagged with mud, and so damp that it might as well have been dipped in glue.
+"Come on come on come on," she muttered frantically.
+There!
+Her fingernail finally found purchase.
+She pulled one end loose and hastily undid the rest of the knot.

+"Pull!" she yelled at Dockety.
+As the bot hauled back on the tentacle,
+Maddy braced the heel of her other boot against it and yanked her trapped foot free.
+She was out!

+She scrambled to her feet
+just as the tentacle realized its prey had somehow escaped.
+It threw the boot across the foot and lashed out, trying to find her again.

+*Clunk!*
+The boot hit one of the levers in the wall.
+Rumbling and grinding,
+the door to the outside began to close.

+The tentacle lashed out again, then began to slither back so that it would be cut in half.
+"Go!"
+Maddy ordered Sindy.
+With Dockety right behind them, they squeezed through the rear door.

+Maddy found herself on a small platform at the top of a flight of broad concrete stairs.
+Even with Dockety's chest light at its brightest, they couldn't see how far the steps went.
+"Did you go down?" she asked Sindy, her voice hushed.

+Her sister shook her head.
+"We were waiting for you."
+And then she flung her arms around Maddy and gave her a hug.
+"I was scared."

+Maddy hugged her back.
+"I was scared too."
+She sniffled.
+"But remember what Mama always says.
+If you can't give up, you have to keep going.
+Come on."

+She took her sister's hand,
+and was only mildly surprised when Dockety took her other hand with its smaller manipulator.
+Side by side,
+they descended into the unknown.